boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/combo-chart.md

 #### Trim Axis Labels

-This option allows you to trim axis labels, based on the 'Maximum Label Width' property value.
+This option allows you to trim axis labels based on the 'Maximum Label Width' property value.

 ![Trimmed label](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/trimming-label-axis.png)

 #### Maximum Label Width

-This option allows you to set maximum width for the axis labels, and also it can be made customizable when the trim axis label option is enabled.
+This option allows you to set the maximum width for the axis labels, which can be made customizable when the trim axis label option is enabled.

 ![Maximum label width](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/maximumlabelwidth.png)

 ### Primary Value Axis

-This allows you to enable the `Primary Value Axis` for chart.
-You can set interval of primary axis by `Edit Axis Range` button.
+This allows you to enable the `Primary Value Axis` for the chart.
+You can set the interval of the primary axis using the `Edit Axis Range` button.

 ![Primary Axis visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/combochart-primaryaxis.png)

 ### Show Primary Value Axis Title

-This allows you to enable the visibility of `Primary Value Axis` title of chart.
+This allows you to enable the visibility of the `Primary Value Axis` title of the chart.

 ![Primary Axis Title visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/primary-value-axis-title.png)

 ### Primary Axis Title Value

-This allows you to edit the `Primary Value Axis` title.
-It will reflect in primary y-axis name of chart.
+This allows you to edit the `Primary Value Axis` title, reflecting in the primary y-axis name of the chart.

 ![Primary Axis Title value](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/edit-primaryaxis-title.png)

 ### Secondary Value Axis

-This allows you to enable the `Secondary Value Axis` for chart.
-You can set interval of Secondary axis by `Edit Axis Range` button.
+This allows you to enable the `Secondary Value Axis` for the chart.
+You can set the interval of the Secondary axis using the `Edit Axis Range` button.

 ![v Axis visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/secondary-axis.png)

 ### Show Secondary Value Axis Title

-This allows you to enable the visibility of `Secondary Value Axis` title of chart.
+This allows you to enable the visibility of the `Secondary Value Axis` title of the chart.

 ![Secondary Axis Title visibility](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/secondary-axis-title.png)

 ### Secondary Axis Title Value

-This allows you to edit the `Secondary Value Axis` title.
-It will reflect in Secondary y-axis name of chart.
+This allows you to edit the `Secondary Value Axis` title, reflecting in the Secondary y-axis name of the chart.

 ![Secondary Axis Title value](/static/assets/visualizing-data/visualization-widgets/images/combo-chart/secondary-axis-title-edit.png)

 #### Axis Range Settings

-This allows you to manually set the Minimum, Maximum, and Interval values of primary value axis and secondary value axis through the `Axis Range Settings` dialog.
+This feature allows you to manually set the Minimum, Maximum, and Interval values of the primary value axis and secondary value axis through the `Axis Range Settings` dialog.

 ### Parameter Support in Axis range:

-This allows you to dynamically set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
+This feature allows you to dynamically set the Minimum, Maximum, and Interval values of the primary value axis through the `Axis Range Settings` dialog by using the dashboard parameter values.
 Only number-type Dashboard parameter values are allowed in the axis range properties.
-You can create multiple types of dashboard parameters.
+You can create multiple types of dashboard parameters:

 1. Single parameter value.
 2. Range parameter value.